-Speaking at the 16th annual Women’s Symposium Oct.
-8 in St. Petersburg, Fla., Raymond James Financial Chairman Tom James and two other executives told the audience of more than 100 female advisors that the firm had several competitive advantages over rivals and would, at least in the independent channel, like to boost annual sales 15% a year over the next five years.
+Speaking at the 16th-annual Women’s Symposium on Friday in St. Petersburg, Fla., Raymond James Financial Chairman Tom James and two other executives told the audience of more than 100 female advisors that the firm had several competitive advantages over rivals and would, at least in the independent channel, like to boost annual sales 15% a year over the next five years.

 The executives also pointed to other possible changes at the firm, including a product-neutral grid and the elimination of the $30 transaction fee on mutual funds for RJFS advisors.